Exact nonlinear dynamics of single band metallic systems with dissipation: From optical to dc currents: Aknowledgements

 \section{Aknowledgements}

-This work was supported by Fundação para a Ciência e a Tecnologia (FCT, Portugal) in the framework of the Strategic Funding UID/04650 - Centro de Física das Universidades do Minho e do Porto.
-Further support from Fundação para a Ciência e a Tecnologia (FCT, Portugal) through Projects No. POCI-01-0145-FEDER028887 (J.M.V.P.L.), No. EXPL/FISMAC/0953/2021 (B.A. and J.M.A.P.), and Grants.
+This work was supported by Fundação para a Ciência e a Tecnologia (FCT, Portugal) in the framework of the Strategic Funding UID/04650/2025 - Centro de Física das Universidades do Minho e do Porto.
+Further support from Fundação para a Ciência e a Tecnologia (FCT, Portugal) through project No. EXPL/FISMAC/0953/2021 (B.A. and J.M.A.P.), and Grants.
 No. 2023.02155.BD (J.M.A.P), and No. CEECIND/02936/2017 (B.A.) is acknowledged.